20. Appendix

 35 |

-Drive shaft address fault |
+Drive axis address fault |

-1. Re-configure the drive axis address;
+1. Re-configure the drive axis address.

 |